Ticketing Incident Management may be defined as a process for logging, recording, and resolving incidents.

 The data created by the software helps to drive the resourcing decisions, process improvement and enable the tuning of support processes to increase customer satisfaction.

-Best Practices of Ticketing Management System
+What Are the Best Practices of the Ticketing Management System?

 Best practices are the set of methods or techniques that are proven to produce the most efficient result.